stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Advantages of AJA Approach

 - If you need to use a lock, you have three options:
-    * annotate the function with `EXCLUSIVE_LOCKS_REQUIRED(cs)` and call `AssertLockHeld(cs)`
+    * annotate the function with `EXCLUSIVE_LOCKS_REQUIRED(cs)` (and call `AssertLockHeld(cs)`)
     * write `LOCK(cs)` to acquire the lock
     * write `LOCK_ALREADY_HELD(cs)` if the lock is provably already held any time the function is called, but the function can't be annotated with EXCLUSIVE_LOCKS_REQUIRED
+  In my opinion, calling `LOCK_ALREADY_HELD(cs)` guards the code following it in much the same was as `LOCK(cs)` does -- it's just that it's a guard that's validated manually prior to compile time, rather than at runtime by waiting on a mutex.
+- Capitalising it draws attention, which is appropriate given the logic that the lock is always held needs to be validated by hand.

 #### Disadvantages of AJA Approach
 - Assert name doesn't contain the word assert.
+(Could call it LOCK_ASSERTION(cs) I guess)
 - Both assert implementations have the exact same behavior at runtime, but different names.
 It's may be confusing which assert is better to use if both are accepted by the compiler.
+(Using a dummy SCOPED_LOCKABLE instead of ASSERT_EXCLUSIVE_LOCK ensures that AssertLockHeld and the current LockAssertion can only be used when appropriate; you'll get a compile error if AssertLockHeld is invoked when the lock isn't held, and likewise if you create a LockAssertion when the lock is held, or if you LOCK the mutex later in the same scope as the LockAssertion)